RubixML/ML/docs/clusterers/k-means.md

 public sizes() : array
 ```

-Return the value of the inertial function at each epoch from the last round of training:
+Return the value of the loss function at each epoch from the last round of training:
 ```php
 public steps() : array
 ```